 Exercising response protocols through controlled simulations improves team preparedness.
 These practices help validate the plan, correct operational weaknesses, and foster coordination among key areas of the company.

 Each industry faces specific regulations.
-For example, the financial sector must comply with regulations such as SOX or Basel II, while the healthcare sector must adhere to HIPAA.
-E-commerce, on the other hand, is subject to standards like PCI-DSS.
 Understanding these requirements and applying them appropriately allows for legal operation, avoiding penalties, and building market trust.

-The General Data Protection Regulation (GDPR) of the European Union has established a new global standard for privacy protection.
-It requires companies to obtain explicit user consent, ensure transparency in data processing, and allow access, rectification, or deletion of personal information.
+The GDPR has established a new global standard for privacy protection.
+It requires companies to obtain explicit user consent, ensure transparency, and allow the exercise of their rights over the data.

 PCI-DSS compliance is mandatory for all organizations that process, store, or transmit payment card data.
 Its main requirements include: